pdenno/owl-db-tools/README.md

 The following keywords are used in the sources:
  * `:uri` the URI of the OWL file to be read,
- * `:access` a pathname to a local copy of the OWL file (for use where it won't be found at the provided URI, for example).
+ * `:access` a pathname to a local copy of the OWL file (for use where the data is local).
  * `:format` the format of the content.
 This defaults to :rdfxml.
 Presumably, any format for which JENA is capable will be read, but the only two tested are :rdfxml and :turtle.
  * `:ref-only?` this is used suppress reading content but nonethess establish a relationship between a namespace prefix and a URI.